Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Acknowledgements

 We are grateful to Meher Gitika Karumuri, Brandon Smith, Amogh Gupta, and Vidya Narayanan for their insightful comments and valuable discussions.
-This work was supported in part by NSF grants IIS-2123920 and IIS-2212046.
+This work was supported in part by NSF grants IIS-2123920, IIS-2212046, and by the CCI startup fund at UNC Charlotte.

 {